bohanzhu/test_doc/README.md

 #### Next let's get the test images for inference.

-In our code package we provide a few demo images under test_image.
+In our code package we provide a few demo images under <i>test_image</i> directory.
 Here we're using the demo images for inference.

 #### Caption Inference

-Let's start with initiate vagrant box
+Let's start with turn on vagrant box

 ```
 vagrant up